-Has the patient completed 8 weeks of PZA?
+- Has the patient completed 8 weeks of PZA?

-Has there been any significant breaks in treatment?
+- Has there been any significant breaks in treatment?

-Are the DST's back?
+- Are the DST's back?

-Remember: DO NOT provide a final date to

 When should EMB and PZA be discontinued?

 Answer: EMB can be discontinued once susceptibilities are known, and patient organism is identified as being pan susceptible.
 PZA can be discontinued after 2 months